 2. Create Security Culture in Your Community

-"Security Culture" refers to developing good habits within the medical marijuana community to avoid attention from police and not allow them to play you off against each other.
+"Security Culture" refers to developing good habits within the medical cannabis community to avoid attention from police and not allow them to play you off against each other.
 If everyone involved maintains these habits, the entire community will be safer.
 Law enforcement agents rely on turning people against each other and disorganize or disband the community.

 Implement a Security Culture

 - Would this person repeat what you are about to tell them to anyone else?
-When you share information about your use or cultivation of medical marijuana, you are providing evidence that may be used against you in court if this person is ever interrogated as a witness.
+When you share information about your use or cultivation of medical cannabis, you are providing evidence that may be used against you in court if this person is ever interrogated as a witness.
 You should also be cautious of theft.
 Patients and providers have been robbed, so it's best to limit the dissemination of sensitive information.